WGL-2024/WGL_repo_2024/AP-protocol.md

 - C -> S : message_for?(client_id, message)
 - S -> C : message_from!(client_id, message)
 - S -> C : error_wrong_client_id!

+This is just an example.
+You can implement the communication as you prefer as long as it's in line with the main protocol.